 The Book Tracking template makes it easy to implement a library management system using smartphones.
 Orca Scan automatically populates the Title, Description, Author(s), Publisher and Number of Pages each time a book is scanned.
 You can then enter a quantity and storage location, and you have a library management system.

 To get started:

 - Create a new sheet using the Book Tracking template

 - Scan an ISBN barcode on any book

 - See the book information, enter quantity and location

 Why track books using ISBN barcodes?

 When attempting to manage an extensive collection of books, it’s more efficient to track them by scanning the unique ISBN barcode, than it is to write down their name and location.
-The simple reason is, it takes less time and eliminates human errors.
+The simple reason is, that it takes less time and eliminates human errors.